TTL Overrides

 Redirect TTL

 This overrides the default TTLs on DNS responses that were redirected by a Service, Custom Rule or Default Rule.
-The default TTL is 20s.
+The default redirect TTL is 20s.
 Increasing this value will result in fewer DNS lookups, but will also increase the time between you changing locations and your new location settings being actually enforced on a Device.